 Anchor Charts Teaching Point of View

-This Anchor Chart helps show that Point of View is whose eyes you see the story through.
-Using pronouns to help students identify point of view will be the key to success, such as I, you, he/she, they.
-An anchor chart can help first and second graders when they’re focusing on simply identifying who is talking.
+First, this Anchor Chart on the left helps show that Point of View is whose eyes you see the story through.
+Using pronouns to help students identify points of view will be the key to success, such as I, you, he/she, they.
+An anchor chart can help first and second-graders when they’re focusing on simply identifying who is talking.

 This Chart-Style anchor allows the students to get interactive!
-As a class, you can keep track of books that you are reading and identify the points of view!
+As a class, you can keep track of the books, passages, texts, etc., that you are reading and identify the points of view!

 Strong Mentor Texts

-Here are some my suggested read alouds for Literature and Informational standards as part of point of view teaching activities and ideas.
+Here are some of my suggested read-alouds for Literature and Informational standards as part of point-of-view teaching activities and ideas.
 They are all Common Core aligned and each comes with an Amazon affiliate link for you.